New Zealand bellbird: Historical decline

 Bellbirds were once widespread across New Zealand in high numbers.
 At the time of European arrival, they were one of the most common birds.
-Bellbird populations have declined significantly due to the destruction of native forests (initiated by Māori and perpetuated by Europeans) and the introduction of invasive predators such as cats (Felis catus), mustelids including ferret (Mustela furo), stoat (M. erminea), weasel (M. nivalis), and rodents such as Norwegian rat (Rattus norvegicus) and ship rat (Rattus rattus).
+Bellbird populations have declined significantly due to the destruction of native forests (initiated by Māori and perpetuated by Europeans) and the introduction of invasive predators such as cats (Felis catus), mustelids including ferrets (Mustela furo), stoats (M. erminea) and weasels (M. nivalis), and rodents such as the brown rat (Rattus norvegicus) and the black rat (Rattus rattus).
 Between the 1860s and about 1900, bellbird numbers declined very dramatically, prompting many ornithologists to search for reasons beyond deforestation and introduced mammals.
-Walter Buller, the prominent New Zealand ornithologist of the 19th century, in his landmark book A History of the Birds of New Zealand (1873), quoted Hokianga resident Frederick Maning, who said:
+Walter Buller, the prominent New Zealand ornithologist of the 19th century, in 1871 quoted Hokianga resident Frederick Maning saying:

-I remember the time, not very long ago, when the Maori lads would come out of the woods with hundreds of Korimakos hung around them in strings; now one scarcely ever hears the bird: formerly they swarmed in the northern woods by thousands; now they are well nigh extinct.
+I remember the time, not very long ago, when the Maori lads would come out of the woods with hundreds of korimakos hung around them in strings, now one scarcely ever hears the bird; formerly they swarmed in the northern woods by thousands, now they are well nigh extinct.

 The decline started in the north of the country and moved south.
-By 1870, bellbirds had vanished from Northland and between 1868 and 1878 they disappeared from Great Barrier Island.
+By 1870, bellbirds had vanished from Northland, and between 1868 and 1878 they disappeared from Great Barrier Island.
 In the South Island, bellbird numbers in Canterbury did not reach their lowest point until 1900.
 While bellbirds declined across New Zealand's main islands, the impact was most pronounced in the North Island.
 After 1910, bellbird numbers in Canterbury started to surge.
-A comparable recovery, albeit earlier, occurred in many North Island areas apart from northern areas like Northland.
+A comparable recovery, albeit earlier, occurred in many North Island areas, apart from northern areas such as Northland.